tent view backpacking washington enchantments

 I’ve been to over half the National Parks.
 These gems are better than some of the National Parks.

-There are 63 National Parks in the United States, with California and Alaska serving the most landscape wonders.
+There are 63 National Parks in the United States, with California and Alaska serving up the most landscape wonders.
 But just because a place isn’t designated a National Park doesn’t mean it’s not full of beauty and awe.
 For many spots, not being built up and accessible is what makes them so unique and unforgettable.

 These are some of the best non-national park locations in the US.